holla/platypus/README.md

 Update this thing quite frequently if you are introducing philosophical changes to the player.

+#Running players
+TO RUN SUBPLAYERS:
+In the stateMachineSelectMove method of PlatypusPlayer, there is a line of creating and running a thread.
+Change the input of he thread to take in whatever player you wish to test (the default is a SingleSearchPlayer, which is my old firstPlayer).

 Run PlayerPanel, create a copy of your player and an opponent (e.g. Random) and then use the ServerPanel to test!